sophienyaa/NodeRenogy/README.md

 **NOTE**: If you installed a version of node with `apt-get` on your Pi Zero, please un-install it before installing Node v16.

-The Pi 0/1 doesn't have offical support for newer version of NodeJS, so follow the instructions [here](https://hassancorrigan.com/blog/install-nodejs-on-a-raspberry-pi-zero/) to get it installed.
+The Pi Zero/One doesn't have official support for newer version of NodeJS, so follow the instructions [here](https://hassancorrigan.com/blog/install-nodejs-on-a-raspberry-pi-zero/) to get it installed.

-If you are using a Pi 2 or later, follow the instructions [here](https://lindevs.com/install-node-js-and-npm-on-raspberry-pi/) to install the offical NodeSource build.
+If you are using a Pi 2 or later, follow the instructions [here](https://lindevs.com/install-node-js-and-npm-on-raspberry-pi/) to install the official NodeSource build.

 Once you've got NodeJS installed, then follow the below instructions.

 ### Installation

-1. Clone this repository (or donwload it) by running;
+1. Clone this repository (or download it) by running;

 `git clone https://github.com/mickwheelz/NodeRenogy.git`

-2. Change to the `NodeRenogy` directory and install the dependancies by running the below commands
+2. Change to the `NodeRenogy` directory and install the dependencies by running the below commands

   - Change to the directory you cloned the code into: `cd NodeRenogy`